 Seal Abundance

-Our seal research program focuses on harbor seal and gray seal ecology, principally in New England and Mid-Atlantic waters from Maine to Virginia.
+Our seal research program focuses on harbor seal and gray seal ecology, primarily throughout the waters of Maine, New Hampshire, Massachusetts, Rhode Island, and New York.
 We monitor the abundance of both populations primarily using aerial photographic surveys along important haul-out sites such as beaches, sand bars, jetties, ledges, and rock piles that seals use to rest and give birth.

 Trophic Ecology